 Distinguish between these terms.
 A “gender transition” involves changing someone’s gender presentation, which could mean new names, clothes, and hormones.
 “Gender-affirming surgery” implies surgery or other medical means (e.g., facial feminization).

 Latinx is widely debated and contested as a gender-inclusive description for people of Latin American descent who live in the United States.
-Use it when a source prefers it but default instead to “Latinos” in broad references—and don’t stop using “Latina” or “Latino” for someone who identifies as Latina or Latino, or when you want to specify gender.
+Use it only when a source prefers it but default instead to “Latinos” in broad references—and don’t stop using “Latina” or “Latino” for someone who identifies as Latina or Latino, or when you want to specify gender.
 “Latinx” is not largely accepted; just 2 percent of respondents to a nationwide poll said they prefer the term “Latinx,” and a 2020 Pew poll showed only 3 percent using it to describe themselves.
 It also scans differently by region of the country, age, and culture.
 The word’s earliest advocates embraced it for including all genders but it’s increasingly criticized as an Anglicized imposition on the Spanish language, which, like all romance languages, assigns a gender to each noun.
 This is a rapidly evolving area of language.
 Keep using “Latinos” as an all-gender plural; a vast majority of people do not want “Latinx” assigned to them.

 Historically, “Latinx” originated to avoid defaulting to the masculine plural “Latinos.”
 More recently “Latinx” has been used as an LGBTQ identifier, especially in the aftermath of Orlando’s Pulse nightclub shooting, most of whose victims were gay or bisexual and widely reported as “Latinx.”